Sonnet 481

 There rendered through synaptic webs entwined

-Yes what we view, waved corpuscles of light
+Yes what we view—waved corpuscles of light,

-Are but reflections of reality,
+Are mere reflections of reality,

 As gazing in a pool where zephyrs blight